Red Velvet Cupcakes

 red velvet cupcake with a bite taken out of it and more red velvet cupcakes behind it

-I adore red velvet.
+I adore pretty much any red velvet recipe.
 Adoration might not even be a strong enough word.
-I love a good slice of red velvet cake.
+I love a good slice of my red velvet cake recipe.
 And I can’t resist a red velvet brownie either.

 Yes this is absolutely pure love-a forever and ever I do kind of love.
 Like walk me down the aisle, friend.
 Me and red velvet will never part ways.